telerik/kendo-ui-core/docs/controls/data-management/spreadsheet/overview.md

 The Spreadsheet offers methods for storing and loading data in a JSON format.

-For more information on the data import and export functionality in the Spreadsheet, refer to the [article on storing as JSON](import-and-export-data/overview).
+For more information on the data import and export functionality in the Spreadsheet, refer to the [article on storing content as JSON]({% slug loadand_saveas_json_spreadsheet_widget %}).

-The Spreadsheet features a built-in [export-to-Excel]({% slug export_toexcel_spreadsheet_widget %}) functionality which is also fully actionable in the browser.
+The Spreadsheet features a built-in [export-to-Excel]({% slug export_toexcel_spreadsheet_widget %}) functionality which is fully actionable in the browser.

 ## Data Binding

-Individual sheets can be bound to a Data Source in a special data-driven mode.
+You can bind individual sheets to a Data Source in a special data-driven mode.

 For more information on the data-binding Spreadsheet functionality, refer to the [article on binding the Spreadsheet to a data source]({% slug bind_todata_source_spreadsheet_widget %}).

 ## Mobile Integration

 The Spreadsheet is primarily targeted at desktop users.
-Its performance and functionality are limited on mobile devices.
+Its performance and functionalities are limited on mobile devices.

 ## See Also